Scar Tissue Treatment & Management Tips

 - Taping the scar area after surgery could minimize the risk of the scar growing in size.
-Using tape to aid in surgical scar healing will make the biggest difference when done right after surgery and continued for the first few weeks.
+Using tape to aid in surgical scar and wound healing will make the biggest difference when done right after surgery and continued for the first few weeks.
 This is something you’ll want to go over with your doctor to make sure you are applying the tape correctly and not causing any additional irritation to the affected area.
 Physical and occupational therapists can guide you in the correct technique and type of therapeutic tape to use.

 - Silicone sheets or rolls, often found in the first aid department of your local drug store, can be cut to fit right over the affected area.
 Be sure to remove the silicone before washing or getting it wet.

-- Smoking can actually slow down the healing process while increasing your risk of scar tissue formation because nicotine restricts blood flow to the incision.
+- Smoking can actually slow down the wound healing process while increasing your risk of scar tissue formation because nicotine restricts blood flow to the incision.
 This will prevent the cells from getting to the area to begin the healing process.

 - Get enough sleep so your body can take it’s time to heal and repair.